faucetsdn/faucet/docs/docker.rst

 Dockerfile.gauge
 ----------------

-Runs Gauge.

-It can be built as following:
+If building Gauge yourself, you first need to build the base images from this
+repo:

 .. code:: console

+  cd docker/base
+  docker build -t faucet/faucet-base .
+  cd ../python
+  docker build -t faucet/faucet-python3 .
+  cd ../..
-  docker build -t faucet/gauge -f Dockerfile.gauge .
+  docker build -f Dockerfile.gauge -t faucet/gauge .

 It can be run as following: